GSacchetti/Segmentation-of-multispectral-and-thermal-images-with-U-NET/README.md

 Run "python main.py"

-By default the training will be done on the following channels [0,1,2,3,4,5,6], this can be changed by accessing the main.py file.
+By default the training will be done on the following channels [0,1,2,3,4,5,6], this can be changed by running python main.py "[...]" with within the brackets the wanted channels.

 To load a weight file to try and improve the training, change Load_weight to True in main.py, and if you want to train on a specific weight file, also change the name of that weight file in model_unet.py